miguelmota/javascript-idiosyncrasies/README.md

-# JavaScript idiosyncrasies, kinda.
+# JavaScript idiosyncrasies

-This is a growing collection of some JavaScript idiosyncrasies, and a few things that might not be well recognized so I want to make aware.
+This is a collection of things in JavaScript that not be well recognized, espcially to beginners.

-Some of these are just to confuse the reader, and by no means encourage best practices and should never be seen in production code.
-It's simply to demonstrate the *weird* parts of JavaScript.
+Disclaimer: Some of these snippets are simply to demonstrate the *quirky* parts of JavaScript and by no means encourage best practices and should never be seen in production code.

 ---